cdelg4do/PickAndGol-Android/readme.md

 - OkHttp3Downloader (used as network manager and disk cache for Picasso)
 - Butterknife (to easily manage view dependencies)
 - Google Maps (for showing maps on screen and choosing locations)
-- CircleImageView (for the circle profile images)
+- CircleImageView (for the circular profile images)
 - ArcNavigationView (to show the curved navigation drawer)
 - Secure-preferences (to store a locally encrypted preferences file)
 - Amazon AWS Mobile SDK: Core + S3 (to upload images to the Amazon cloud)